 Hanging plants are a fabulous way to bring greenery into a small space.
 Working particularly well in interiors with high ceilings, vertical plants free up valuable floor space and turn even the simplest of settings into something fabulous.
 Have fun with your hanging plants, build an indoor trellis and hang a variety of small plants to create a statement feature wall, attach vertical planters to the wall to bring texture to your space, or if you’re blessed with high ceilings, hang a variety of baskets at different levels to create your very own green art installation on your ceiling.

 Think Carefully About the Environment

-Keep the green theme going beyond the plants by embracing the color on your walls and soft furnishings.
+Keep the green theme going beyond the plants by embracing the colour on your walls and soft furnishings.
 We love sage for its calming properties, but any shade of green will work.
-As the color of life, renewal and nature, introducing this fresh hue will encourage you to pause and enjoy the moment, so complement your private secret garden with pillows, throws and accessories in your favorite shade.
+As the colour of life, renewal and nature, introducing this fresh hue will encourage you to pause and enjoy the moment, so complement your private secret garden with cushions, throws and accessories in your favourite shade.